remonroshdy/Command-Line-Shell-/README.md

 # Command-Line-Shell-
-Command Line shell in  Python
+Command Line shell in  Python // Project to create CLI  in python.